CROPs, supporting New Orleans's Transgender

 CROPs' leaders believe that building one 's self -efficacy supports improvements in one's wellness and well-being.

-CROPs' leadership team, approach framework, and community involvement-activities can be seen below.
+CROPs' leadership team, approach framework, and community involvement-activities can be seen below (Pictures below can be enlarged by clicking them).

 “I will find the way to do this.
 So be it!
 See to it!” - Octavia Butler